justinakliu/frontend-capstone/README.md

 # GoalTree

 ## Problem Space
-Popular productivity apps help users manage their to-do's but don't help users create comprehensive to-do lists for particular goals.
+Popular productivity apps help users manage their to-do's but don't help users transform their goals into comprehensive to-do list.
 What is the point of completing to-do lists if they are not aligned with goals?

 I created GoalTree to bridge the gap between big-picture planning and task management.